 What Are the Features of the Part-Time MSc in Computer Science?

 - The study programme is equivalent to that of the full-time MSc in Computer Science

 - The programme is offered during day time, but at half-time over 4 years, allowing you to combine study and job in a flexible manner

 - You must have a signed contract for a job relevant to your study or be the owner of a startup company - both with a workload of minimum 25 hours a week on average.

 - You are not entitled to a state education grant - but will earn wages for your job

 - There is no tuition fee, unless you come from a country outside of the EU and Switzerland.

-- You will be equipped with a strong foundation in computer science
+- You get a strong foundation in computer science.

-- You will have experience with solving practical problems in computer science
+- You will have experience in solving practical problems in computer science.

-- You will be able to develop advanced software.
+- You can develop advanced software.
 This includes all aspects of the process, from concept and requirements analysis to design, implementation and testing.
-This applies to all fields of application, from robotics and gaming to the development of new programming languages or methods of program development.
+It applies to all fields of application, from robotics and gaming to the development of new programming languages or methods of program development.